ketuser/iris-eda-project/README.md

 ## Overview
-Exploratory Data Analysis on the Iris dataset to identify patterns in flower measurements for species classification.
+Exploratory Data Analysis on the Iris dataset to identify patterns in flower measurements for species classification. showcasing Python analytics, visualizations (including 3D Plotly scatter), and SQL.
+Note: The 3D Plotly plot is not rendered on GitHub, but it works locally in Jupyter.

 ## Problem Statement
 Analyze sepal and petal measurements to uncover features that distinguish Iris species, using Python, SQL, and visualizations.